yusuketsuda/BeMAp/README.md

 # BeMAp
-BeMAp is a platform for mapping and analyzing plasmids carrying antimicrobial resistance genes on a spreadsheet.
+BeMAp is a tool for mapping and analyzing plasmids carrying antimicrobial resistance genes on a spreadsheet.

 # Features
+BeMAp, Bird's-eye MApping of plasmids, is a tool for mapppin and analyzing multiple plasmids carrying antimicrobial resistance genes on a spreadsheet.
+Outlining flowchart of BeMAp is below.

 # Requirements